solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 The following extension you will work with is [pg_cron](https://github.com/citusdata/pg_cron), a simple, cron-based job scheduler for PostgreSQL that runs inside the database as an extension.
 This powerful and simple extension can be used for many tasks, including aggregating data in near-real time, database cleanup and administrative tasks, and much more.

-Extending your database with the [pg_cron](https://github.com/citusdata/pg_cron) extension allows you to schedule PostgreSQL commands directly from the database using a cron-based job scheduler.
+Extending the database with the [pg_cron](https://github.com/citusdata/pg_cron) extension allows you to schedule PostgreSQL commands directly from the database using a cron-based job scheduler.
 Using this extension, you can schedule a job that calls a function to execute on a schedule, such as every month, hour, or minute.
 In this exercise, you will create a scheduled task that runs the `VACUUM` operation against the `airbnb` database.

 ### Task 1: Install pg_cron extension